jdiehll/correcTIR/README.md

 **Column Descriptions:**

-label: A unique identified for the region of interest.
+label: A unique identifier for the region of interest.
 This label must be consistent across all processing steps and should match the label used for the Region of Interest (ROI) file in image processing.

 average_distance: Average distance from the camera to specified region of interest in meters.